OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

   width/color.
 All applied via `OLWBridge.applyImageAttrs` /
   `OLWBridge.setImageLink`, which mark the draft dirty (debounced `contentChanged`) and re-report state.
+- **Effects / contrast / watermark:** the Effects dropdown bakes Black & White,
+  Sepia, Sharpen, Blur and Emboss (Windows' exact convolution kernels) into the pixels; the contrast spinner (-100..100) bakes a debounced cumulative adjustment; Watermark opens a dialog (text, px size, opacity, five anchor positions, preview) and bakes white text with a dark drop-shadow.
+See §12.3a.
 - **Dropdown buttons now open menus:** `RibbonButtonControl` builds a flyout from a `DropDownButton`'s `MenuItems` (previously the items were dropped, so the size presets and Link To choices were unreachable).
 Items whose command